top of page

 Business entities

-The available entity types include an unlimited company, a hybrid unlimited company, limited partnership, limited company, and a company limited by shares.
-A foreign company is also allowed to establish a branch office to conduct business in Taiwan.
+The available entity types include unlimited company, hybrid unlimited company, limited partnership, limited company, and a company limited by shares.
+Foreign companies can establish a branch office to conduct business in Taiwan.

 Resident company